 FCT Director of Information Loses Mother

-Hajiya Hajara Suleiman (Tetu), mother of the FCT Director of Information, Muhammad Hazat Sule, is dead.
+Hajiya Hajara Suleiman (Tetu), mother of the Federal Capital Territory (FCT) Director of Information, Muhammad Hazat Sule, is dead.

 She died on Thursday January, 26, at 81 at the IBB Specialist Hospital Minna, after a protracted illness.